avaneev/biteopt/README.md

 ## CBiteOptDeep (biteopt.h) ##

-Deep stochastic optimization class.
+Deep optimization class.
 Based on an array of M CBiteOpt objects.
 This "deep" strategy pushes the newly-obtained solution to the next CBiteOpt object which is then optimized.
 This strategy while increasing the convergence time by a factor of about sqrt(M) is able to solve even somewhat noisy non-linear functions.

-This strategy is most effective on stochastic functions or functions with noisy fluctuations near the global solution that are not very expensive to calculate and that have a large iteration budget.
+This strategy is most effective on noisy functions or functions with noisy fluctuations near the global solution that are not very expensive to calculate and that have a large iteration budget.
 Tests have shown that on smooth functions that have many strongly competing minima this strategy